wp-plugins/custom-content-by-country/readme.txt

 [CBC_COUNTRY /]  takes no parameters and is used as-is.
 This will print the visitor's full country name.

 [CBC_IP /]  takes no parameters and is used as-is.
 This will print the visitor's full IP address (or their proxy server).

+= Can I nest shortcodes - put a shortcode within the custom content? =

+Yes.

 == Changelog ==